luisamaralh/CryptoAnalysis-Android/README.md

 CogniCrypt_SAST for Android can be started via the class `main.CogniCryptAndroid`.
 It requires three arguments in this order:
 * The absolute path to the .apk file
-* The absolute path to the android SDK platforms
+* The absolute path to the android SDK platforms.
+The platforms are obtainable via [Android Studio](https://developer.android.com/studio/releases/platforms).
+Under the Android SDK location you find a folder `platforms`.
+Supply CogniCrypt_SAST with the path to this folder.
 * The absolute path to the directory of the CrySL rules (contents of file [JCA-CrySL-rules.zip](https://github.com/CROSSINGTUD/CryptoAnalysis/releases/tag/v1.0.0).
 More information about the format is found [here](https://github.com/CROSSINGTUD/CryptoAnalysis/).)

 ```